hcdiekmann/pathfinder/README.md

 # Pathfinder
-A complete simulation of a differential drive robot with a LiDAR sensor.
+A ROS 2 Gazebo simulation of an autonomous differential drive robot with a LiDAR sensor.

 > **NOTE:** This package was developed and tested with ROS 2 Foxy on Ubuntu 20.04